Double-descent curves in neural networks: a new perspective using Gaussian processes: Preliminaries

-The covariance function $K^{\phi, L}$, noted simply $K$ when there is no ambiguity, is called the conjugate kernel \cite{daniely2}.
-There is potential for a lot of subtleties in the way the infinite-width limits are approached \cite{matthews2018gaussian}, but in the rest of the paper, we consider the same set-up as that of \cite{nngp}.
-The recursive formulae for the conjugate kernel have also been determined by \cite{poole} in the context of mean-field theory of random neural networks.
+The covariance function $K^{\phi,L}$ is called the \emph{NNGP kernel} or conjugate kernel \cite{daniely2}, which is determined by the network depth $L$ and the activation function $\phi$; when these are clear from the context, we will simply denote it as $K$.
+There is potential for many subtleties in the way the infinite-width limits are approached \cite{matthews2018gaussian}, and we follow the approach in \cite{nngp} where infinite limits taken sequentially.
+The recursive formulae for the NNGP kernel have also been determined by \cite{poole} in the context of mean-field theory of random neural networks.
 We will use some of their techniques in our proofs.

+The equivalence between randomly-initialised neural networks with infinite width and Gaussian processes with particular covariance functions is a general result which has been first established in \cite{neal} and revisited recently in \cite{nngp,matthews2018gaussian,novak2018bayesian,garriga2018deep,yang2019tensor,lee2020finite} and others.